Fred Schaub

 Fred Schaub (28 August 1960 – 22 April 2003) was a German professional football played as a forward.
 He is best remembered for scoring the winning goal for Eintracht Frankfurt in the 1979–80 UEFA Cup final.

 The 17-year-old Schaub joined German Bundesliga side Eintracht Frankfurt at the beginning of the 1978–79 season.
 He stayed with the club until the winter break of the 1980–81 season.
 Though a promising talent, he never lived fully up to expectations, and appeared in only 21 league matches for the "Eagles", in which he scored three goals.
 However, his goal engraved him forever in the club's history.

 Career

 UEFA Cup final glory

 In May 1980, Eintracht met domestic rivals Borussia Mönchengladbach in the all-German final of the 1979–80 UEFA Cup.
 They lost the first leg 3–2 in Mönchengladbach.
 In the second leg in Frankfurt a fortnight later, the game was still deadlocked goalless when, in the 77th minute, Eintracht coach Friedel Rausch took off defender Norbert Nachtweih and replaced him with Schaub.
-Only four minutes later, the youngster scored what would prove to be the only goal of the match, and thus secured the only European cup in Eintracht's history.
+Only four minutes later, the youngster scored what would prove to be the only goal of the match, and thus secured the first win in a European competition for Eintracht Frankfurt.